the heart of Arisaig

 You will find Scottish books, local crafts, excellent displays and a splendid view over Arisaig bay.
 We are family-friendly, with lots of hands-on exhibits and activities for children, and absorbing stories and objects for everyone else.

-The Arisaig Land, Sea and Islands Centre will not be able to open its doors to visitors for some while yet.
+We are sorry to disappoint visitors, but the Arisaig Land, Sea and Islands Centre will not be opening its doors for some while yet.
 Those of you familiar with our small, but lovely old building, will know that managing social distancing within its walls would be very difficult.
 When we do re-open, we will have taken as many steps as we can to make it as safe as possible for visitors and for our volunteer staff.

 We look forward to the day when it is safe for us to re-open the Centre, and begin to welcome visitors back to this beautiful part of the Scottish Highlands.